Library Resources, Service & General Rules

 - Members are to keep their ID card safely and ensure that their card is not used by anyone else.
 A card holder is not permitted to authorize another person to get her/his services.
 Loss/Damage of ID card, Library books etc. must be reported immediately.

-The library shall function in the following hours on all working days and second Saturday (Except Government holidays)
+The library shall function in the following hours on all working days (Except Government holidays)